Nimitz High School (Harris County, Texas): History

 Nimitz first opened its doors in the fall of 1978, relieving both Aldine and MacArthur High School.
 Located near the border of Houston, Spring, and Humble, it was and still is the only high school located in the far northeast region of the Aldine School District.
 The campus was relieved of its ninth graders with the opening of its freshmen campus in the fall of 1999.
 Nimitz gained 215 young victims resulting from Hurricane Katrina after the hurricane struck New Orleans, Louisiana, and nearby coastal areas in Louisiana, Mississippi, and Alabama in 2005, and is notable for causing strife between the two differing groups of students, especially soon after the hurricane.

 Academics

 For the 2018-2019 school year, the school received a B grade from the Texas Education Agency, with an overall score of 80 out of 100.
 The school received a C grade in two domains, Student Achievement (score of 76) and Closing the Gaps (score of 71), and a B grade in School Progress (score of 84).
 The school received one of the seven possible distinction designations for Post-secondary Readiness.

 Demographics

-The ethnic distribution at Nimitz High School for the 2018-19 school year was:
+The student demographics at Nimitz High School for the 2023-2024 school year was: